-A French couple expatriated in Singapore wanted to invest in a rental property in Paris with a budget of 420,000 euros.
-The Home Select property hunter managed the entire search remotely and found a 45 sqm 2-room apartment in the 10th arrondissement, negotiated at 395,000 euros, with a gross rental yield of 4.1%.
+A French couple living in Singapore wanted to make a rental investment in Paris with a budget of 420,000 euros.
+The Home Select property hunter ran the entire search remotely and found a 45 sqm two-room flat in the 10th arrondissement, negotiated at 395,000 euros, with a gross rental yield of 4.1%.

 Mission summary